What Does an Equine-Assisted Therapist Treat?

 Learn more about Therapy Careers.

 The foundation of a career in equine-assisted therapy lies in acquiring the necessary education.
-Various academic pathways cater to different levels of commitment and specialization.
+Various academic pathways cater to different levels of commitment and specialization, though many careers in the field require a master’s degree or higher.

-• Associate's Degree: For a solid introduction to equine-assisted therapy, an associate’s degree in psychology or counseling is an excellent starting point.
-This program typically covers fundamental concepts and an overview of therapeutic techniques.
-It provides a strong foundation for further specialization.
+• Associate's Degree: An associate’s degree in psychology or counseling is an excellent starting point for a solid introduction.
+This program typically covers fundamental concepts and an overview of therapeutic techniques, providing a strong foundation for further specialization.
+Keep in mind that students will most likely need to continue their education to become licensed equine-assisted therapists.

 • Bachelor's Degree: A bachelor’s degree in psychology or counseling bachelor’s degree that includes the option of equine-assisted therapy coursework delves into the theoretical and practical aspects of therapeutic interventions with horses.
 This comprehensive education includes coursework in psychology, counseling, and equine sciences, preparing students for a more advanced and nuanced understanding of the field.

-• Master's Degree: Pursuing a master’s degree in equine-assisted therapy, or a master’s in psychology or master’s in counseling with an equine therapy concentration offers a higher level of expertise and specialization.
+• Master's Degree: Pursuing a master’s in psychology or master’s in counseling with an equine therapy concentration offers a higher level of expertise and specialization.
+Alternatively, students may wish to pursue a Master’s in Social Work or a Master’s in Animal or Horse Sciences.
 Students can explore advanced therapeutic techniques, research methodologies, and in-depth case studies.
 This level of education is crucial for those aspiring to become licensed and take leadership roles in the field.

 • Doctorate Degree: A Doctorate in Counseling or Ph.D. in Psychology with an Equine-Assisted Therapy focus is the pinnacle of academic achievement in this field.
-It is suitable for those interested in research, academia, or high-level clinical practice.
+It suits those interested in research, academia, or high-level clinical practice.
 Doctoral programs often involve extensive research projects and the development of advanced therapeutic interventions.

 Step 2: Become Licensed & Certified as an Equine-Assisted Therapist